electricimp/Wiznet_5500/tests/README.md

 All tests are configured for an imp005 Fieldbus Gateway.
 If a different imp device is used please update HardwareConfig.device.nut file taking care not to rename any of the constants or variables.

+Test require an Echo Server and a Network configuration that contains a device that can issue a DHCP lease.
+Please see examples documentation for the [echo server](../examples/README.md#echo-server) and [network setting](../examples/README.md#dhcp-example) setup.

 ## Supporting Test Files ##

 ### BaseLibIncludes.device.nut ###